web-arts-unimelb/contrib/modules/custom_formatters/README.txt

     * Features module.
 * Live preview using real entities or Devel Generate.
 * Integrates with:
+  * Coder Review module - review your Custom Formatter code for Drupal coding standards and more.
   * Drupal Contextual links module - Adds a hover link for quick editing of Custom Formatters.
+  * Entity tokens module - Leverages entity tokens for Field token support.
   * Features module - Adds dependent Custom Formatters (from Views or Content types) to Feature.
   * Form Builder - Drag'n'Drop interface for builder Formatter Settings forms.
   * Insert module - Exposes Custom Formatters to the Insert module.
   * Libraries API module and the EditArea javascript library - Adds real-time syntax highlighting.
+  * Token module - Adds the Token tree browser to the HTML + Tokens engine.

 Required Modules